 Enable Dark Mode in Microsoft Edge

 The Microsoft Edge web browser included with Windows 10 also has a dark theme.
-However, its dark theme option is entirely separate from the Dark Mode option in Settings…for some reason.
+However, its dark theme option is entirely separate from the Dark Mode option in Settings for some reason.

 Note that the title bar, toolbars, and menus for Edge turn dark, but web pages themselves remain unaffected.
 You’ll need a browser extension like Turn Off the Lights to make the whole web dark.

 Enable the Dark Theme in Microsoft Office